brittneyleighb/DatabaseDesignMasterReference/README.md

 ## 2. SQL — A Declarative Language

-In plain English, SQL is the language you use to talk to a relational database.
+SQL is the language you use to talk to a relational database.
 The unusual thing about it is that you describe *what answer you want* rather than *how to find it*.
 You'd say "give me all customers in California who spent over $500 last month" and the database figures out the most efficient way to scan, filter, and combine the data.
 This is similar to telling a personal shopper your shopping list versus walking the aisles yourself: you save effort, but you have to trust the shopper.
 Almost every analytics tool, business dashboard, and CRUD app you've ever interacted with talks to its database in SQL behind the scenes.

 SQL is the universal query language of relational databases.
 It's **declarative**: you describe the result you want, not the steps to compute it.
 Compare: